canalplus/rx-player/doc/architecture/buffers/buffer_orchestrator.md

 ## Multiple types handling #####################################################

-More often than not, content are divised into multiple "types": "audio", "video" or "text" segments, for example.
-They are often completely distinct in a manifest and as such, have to be downloaded and decoded separately.
+More often than not, content are divised into multiple "types": "audio", "video" and "text" segments, for example.
+They are often completely distinct in a Manifest and as such, have to be downloaded and decoded separately.

 Each type has its own _SourceBuffer_.
-For "audio"/"video" contents, we use regular _MSE_ SourceBuffers.
+For "audio"/"video" contents, we use regular browser-defined _MSE_ SourceBuffers.
 For any other types, such as "text" and "image", we defined custom SourceBuffers implementation adapted to these type of contents.